salv83/github-popular-repositories/README.md

 #### Possible Improvements
 - Errors management, actually is managed only the case the search return 0 items but eventually could be managed other cases for example if the API call fails
 - Form Validation
-- Pagination, actually only 30 items are retrieved for each request, but if we check the resonse, for example if we write "javascript", are available 549994 repository.
+- Pagination, actually only 30 items are retrieved for each request, but if we check the resonse, for example if we write "javascript", are available 549994 repositories.

 ```
   "total_count": 549994,